Carsten Niebuhr: Writing and research

 The third volume of the Reisebeschreibung, also based on materials from the expedition, was not published till 1837, long after Niebuhr's death, under the editorship of his daughter and his assistant, Johan Nicolaus Gloyer.
 Niebuhr also contributed papers on the interior of Africa, the political and military condition of the Ottoman Empire, and other subjects to a German periodical, the Deutsches Museum.
 In addition, he edited and published the work of his friend Peter Forsskål, the naturalist on the Arabian expedition, under the titles Descriptiones animalium, Flora Aegyptiaco-Arabica and Icones rerum naturalium (Copenhagen, 1775 and 1776).

+Between 1790 and 1791, Niebuhr finally published the results of his collaboration with Abd-al-Rahman Aga and his two slaves in the Deutsches Museum's journal, Neues Deutsches Museum, in the form of four articles: “Das Innere von Afrika” (1790), “Noch Etwas Über die Mohammedanischen Freistaaten in der Barbarei” (1791), “Noch Etwas Über die Mohammedanischen Freistaaten in der Barbarei” (1791), and “Noch Etwas Über das Innere von Afrika” (1791).

 French and Dutch translations of Niebuhr's narratives were published during his lifetime, and a condensed English translation of his own three volumes, prepared by Robert Heron, was published in Edinburgh in 1792, under the title "Travels through Arabia".
 A facsimile edition of this translation, as by "M. Niebuhr", was published in two volumes by the Libraire du Liban, Beirut (undated).

 The government funds covered only a fraction of the printing costs for Niebuhr's first book, and probably a similar or smaller proportion of the costs for the other two volumes.
 To ensure that the volumes were published, Niebuhr had to pay over 80% of the costs himself.
 In all, Niebuhr devoted ten years of his life, the years 1768–1778, to the publication of six volumes of findings from the expedition.
 He had virtually no help from the academics who had conceived and shaped the expedition in Göttingen and Copenhagen.
 It was only Niebuhr's determination to publish the findings of the expedition that ensured that the Danish Arabia expedition would produce results that would benefit the world of scholarship.